gem-pasteur/macsyfinder/doc/source/user_guide/input.rst

                         file is a tabular file with two columns: the 1st is the replicon name, and the 2nd the corresponding
                         topology: "RepliconA linear"
+			(default = circular)

   --idx                 Forces to build the indexes for the sequence dataset
-                        even if they were presviously computed and present at the dataset location.
+                        even if they were previously computed and present at the dataset location.
                         (default = False)